-A Look at the proposed Universal Basic Income Plan
+A Look at Andrew Yang’s Proposed Universal Basic Income Plan

 If you’ve kept up with the democratic debates or campaigns recently, you may have heard the term universal basic income, or UBI, tossed around.